 Incoming students must be well-prepared in terms of general mathematical and scientific background.
 Strength in mathematics is assumed.
 Prior coursework or other relevant experience in the biological sciences is not required, but will be advantageous and viewed favorably in admissions decisions.

 All applicants to the Master of Biostatistics Program must complete and submit an online application.
-Fall 2023 application coming soon.
+Click below for the Fall 2023 application.

 Our online application is part of the EASE Application Network.
 You will need to set up an account and password so that you can save and access your application at any time.
 The Application for the 2023-2024 school year will open on September 6, 2022.
 The deadline for submission of applications and all letters of recommendation to the Master of Biostatistics Program is January 4, 2023.